borisbu/OctoRelay/README.md

 - Add api command to get pin status {'pin': 'r1', 'command': 'getStatus'}
 - Poll GPIO to update the UI if the state changes in the backround

+1.2.0

+- Add api command to get all the states at once